toddbranch/ECE383/labs/lab4/index.md

 ## Lab Overview

 In the first portion of this lab, you will interface a number of peripherals to a simple PicoBlaze processor.
-By using a USB-to-UART bridge, you will create a program that can take a command written over your computer’s serial port (i.e., remote terminal) and read or write to any one of your input or output peripherals.
+By using a USB-to-UART bridge, you will create a program that can take a command written over your computer's serial port (i.e., remote terminal) and read or write to any one of your input or output peripherals.
 Specifically, you will need to control the following on your development board: LEDs and switches.

 In the second part of the lab, you will implement the same logic, but use the MicroBlaze processor instead.
 You will also add a VGA output peripheral.